Technology and Treatments

 - ACT (Adjuvant Chemotherapy) – Adjuvant chemotherapy is considered or administered within four months (120 days) of diagnosis for patients under the age of 80 with Stage III (lymph node positive) colon cancer.

-The following chart shows that a higher percentage of patients with breast and colon cancer treated at Ingalls Memorial Hospital receive care according to these standards when compared with CoC hospitals in Illinois as well as nationwide.
+The above chart shows that a higher percentage of patients with breast and colon cancer treated at Ingalls Memorial Hospital receive care according to these standards when compared with CoC hospitals in Illinois as well as nationwide.

-The CP3R is a dynamic, web-based tool that can be accessed at any time by cancer programs to update their data and therefore, the comparison data shown below is subject to change at any time.
+The CP3R is a dynamic, web-based tool that can be accessed at any time by cancer programs to update their data and therefore, the comparison data shown above is subject to change at any time.